 Bottom line: if you torque the tension bolts beyond the Mazda spec...
 28... you will be risking bolt stretch and clamp loss resulting in coolant leakage, especially if the motor runs hot at some point.

 As mentioned, i tested 3 aftermarket 10 mm 16 stud aftermarket offerings.
-Only one exceeded the Mazda tension bolts and posted very nice numbers.
-The other two were significantly less than OE.
+Two exceeded the Mazda tension bolts and posted very nice numbers.
+The other one was significantly less than OE.

 You are looking at three springs.